xingchenzhang/xingchenzhang.github.io/_pages/about.md

   - /about.html
 ---

 I am a **Senior Lecturer (~Associate Professor)** in Computer Vision and Artificial Intelligence at the [Department of Computer Science](https://computerscience.exeter.ac.uk/), [University of Exeter](https://www.exeter.ac.uk/), where I lead the Fusion Intelligence Laboratory.
-I also serve as the Deputy Director of Business Engagement & Innovation at the Department.
+I also serve as the Deputy Director of Business Engagement & Innovation at the Department of Computing Science.
 I am a Visiting Researcher at the [Personal Robotics Laboratory](https://www.imperial.ac.uk/personal-robotics/), [Department of Electrical and Electronic Engineering](https://www.imperial.ac.uk/electrical-engineering/), [Imperial College London](https://www.imperial.ac.uk/).

 Previously, I was a **Marie Skłodowska-Curie Individual Fellow** (Horizon 2020) at the Personal Robotics Laboratory, Imperial College London, working with [Prof. Yiannis Demiris](https://www.imperial.ac.uk/people/y.demiris).
 Before that, I was a Teaching Fellow (working with [Prof. Krystian Mikolajczyk](https://profiles.imperial.ac.uk/k.mikolajczyk)) and Research Associate (working with Prof. Yiannis Demiris)  in the same department at Imperial College London.
 Additionally, I have previously held several roles at Imperial College London, including main supervisor of one MSc student, [Assistant Supervisor](https://www.imperial.ac.uk/students/academic-support/graduate-school/cornerstone/supervisors-guidebook/cpd/assistant-supervisors/) and Mentor for [Imperial’s Activate Student Mentoring Programme](https://www.imperial.ac.uk/students/academic-support/graduate-school/wellbeing-and-support/activate-student-mentoring-programme/).